Plymouth-COMP2000/design-exercises-OoiWeiChyeh/CW1/README.md

 ## Notes on Process

-This project follows the MAL2017 coursework structure, which emphasises user-centred design and iterative improvement.
-The work demonstrates systematic analysis, structured evaluation, and reflective redesign—basically, showing the messy process of how design actually happens rather than pretending everything was perfect from the start.
+This project follows the MAL2017 coursework structure which emphasises user-centred design and iterative improvement.
+The work demonstrates systematic analysis, structured evaluation and reflective redesign basically, showing the messy process of how design actually happens rather than pretending everything was perfect from the start.

 Any AI-assisted work is disclosed in the final submission as required by the module guidelines.